kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Together, these platforms demonstrate that:

-* **Harper–Hofstadter**: number-theoretic π–ϕ–10 in tight-binding spectra,
+* **Harper–Hofstadter**: number-theoretic $\pi$-$\varphi$-$10$ in tight-binding spectra
-* **Penrose polariton quasicrystal**: π–ϕ–10 in a driven-dissipative quantum fluid.
+* **Penrose polariton quasicrystal**: $\pi$-$\varphi$-$10$ in a driven-dissipative quantum fluid

-Both systems self-organize into long-range coherent states exactly when their geometry aligns with the constraint manifold—consistent with the interpretation that π, $\varphi$, and 10 are the eigenvalues of competing curvature constraints.
+Both systems self-organize into long-range coherent states exactly when their geometry aligns with the constraint manifold—consistent with the interpretation that $\pi$, $\varphi$, and $10$ are the eigenvalues of competing curvature constraints.

 ## 19. Magnetic Control of Boundary Localization: Non-Hermitian Skin Effect

-Recent work on non-Hermitian extensions of the Harper–Hofstadter model[^49] indicates that the π-sector controls boundary localization through applied flux.
+Recent work on non-Hermitian extensions of the Harper–Hofstadter model[^49] indicates that the $\pi$-sector controls boundary localization through applied flux.
 In non-Hermitian lattices with asymmetric hopping, eigenmodes can accumulate at boundaries—a phenomenon known as the Non-Hermitian Skin Effect (NHSE).
-The key discovery is that uniform magnetic flux suppresses this boundary localization by activating the π-sector curvature, providing a tunable mechanism to control boundary versus bulk coherence.
+The key discovery is that uniform magnetic flux suppresses this boundary localization by activating the $\pi$-sector curvature, providing a tunable mechanism to control boundary versus bulk coherence.

 ### 19.1 Flux-Controlled Regime Transitions

 The non-Hermitian Harper–Hofstadter model with asymmetric hopping amplitude $\gamma$ and flux $\Phi$ per plaquette exhibits a sequence of regime transitions that map directly onto the constraint eigenvalue sectors.
 When asymmetric hopping dominates over flux ($\gamma \gg t$ and $|\Phi| \lesssim 0.05 \times 2\pi$), eigenmodes accumulate sharply at boundaries because the flux is too small to induce significant cyclotron curvature.
-In this regime the π-sector is inactive, and nonreciprocal drift supplies all curvature—producing geometry-dependent boundary accumulation characteristic of the NHSE.
+In this regime the $\pi$-sector is inactive, and nonreciprocal drift supplies all curvature—producing geometry-dependent boundary accumulation characteristic of the NHSE.

 As flux increases to $\Phi \approx (0.1-0.2) \times 2\pi$ with $\gamma/t \sim O(1)$, the system enters a regime of partial suppression where cyclotron bending partially cancels nonreciprocal drift.
 Some geometrically-dependent boundary modes persist while others convert into mixed bulk–edge states; localization length increases as the π-sector and drift curvature compete for dominance.

 Complete suppression of geometry-dependent boundary localization occurs when flux reaches $\Phi \gtrsim 0.25 \times 2\pi$ with $\gamma/t < 0.5$.
 At this point all geometry-dependent skin modes vanish and the bulk spectrum reorganizes into flux-dominated bands.
 The mechanism is that magnetic flux induces effectively reciprocal (divergence-free) flow across plaquettes, rendering nonreciprocity irrelevant compared to flux-induced bulk curvature.
-The system projects eigenmodes onto the isotropic manifold defined by the π-sector, and boundary-localized modes disappear even though non-Hermiticity persists in the spectrum.
+The system projects eigenmodes onto the isotropic manifold defined by the $\pi$-sector, and boundary-localized modes disappear even though non-Hermiticity persists in the spectrum.

 ### 19.2 Flux as π-Sector Operator